Hey fellow advisor! :)

 I’ve totally stopped using all facial cleansers unless it’s Cetaphil.
 Just plain water, and a daily moisturizer.
 The moisturizer I use is the Up and Up Target Brand for acne prone skin.
 I love it.
 It’s probably the best face moisturizer I’ve ever used and it’s cheap.
 It leaves no residue and I feel makes my foundation go on smoother.

-Hope that helps some!posted over 2 years ago
+Hope that helps some!posted almost 3 years ago

 Hello, nice to meet you! ;)

 Thanks for the tips – I will definitely look into those eye rollers!
-I’ve heard good things about Cetaphil, but my skin is pretty delicate – do you think it would be okay for sensitive skin?posted over 2 years ago
+I’ve heard good things about Cetaphil, but my skin is pretty delicate – do you think it would be okay for sensitive skin?posted almost 3 years ago

 Hey there!
 I am waaay older than you- although for some reason I still think I am 23, (that was a good year and I am stuck there forever)